threefoldtecharchive/rivine/README.md

 - I can't connect to more than 8 peers.

-  Once Sia has connected to 8 peers, it will stop trying to form new connections, but it will still accept incoming connection requests (up to 128 total peers).
+  Once Rivine has connected to 8 peers, it will stop trying to form new connections, but it will still accept incoming connection requests (up to 128 total peers).
 However, if you are behind a firewall, you will not be able to accept incoming connections.
 You must configure your firewall to allow Rivine